stucchio/Homepage/content/paul_grahams_bias_test.md

 Because I've got a thick skin, any reader is also free to observe flaws and try to fix them.
 If we don't create disincentives for publicizing and developing imperfect ideas, we'll probably make progress faster.

 **Also note:** As far as handling additive noise, here is where I've gotten stuck.
 If the tail of the noise is exponential, then I can't figure out how to distinguish between $@ exp(x-C-K) $@ and $@ C exp(x-C) $@.
 In this case, bias and scaling look the same.
 Gaussian noise is a lot easier to deal with.

+**Special thanks** to [Evan Miller](http://www.evanmiller.org/) and [Sidhant Godiwala](http://www.sidhantgodiwala.com/) for reading drafts of this and helping me make it a lot more clear.
+If you like my post you'll probably also like their blogs.